Signs of a Concussion

 According to the Journal of Athletic Training, approximately 300, 000 sport-related traumatic brain injuries occur in the United States annually, of which the majority are concussions.
 Motor vehicle crashes are the second most common cause of traumatic brain injury among people aged 15 to 24 years, and the most common cause of concussion across all age groups.

 When to seek medical attention after a head injury

-Many people make a rapid and fully recovery from concussion, but it is important to consult a doctor in all cases where the condition is suspected.
-Failing to rest and recuperate adequately when one has concussion, can lead to the development of post-concussion syndrome, where the signs of concussion persist for weeks or months after the initial injury.
+Many people make a rapid and full recovery from concussion.
+Nevertheless, it is important to consult a doctor in all cases where the condition is suspected.
+Failing to rest and recuperate adequately when one has concussion can lead to the development of post-concussion syndrome, where the signs of concussion persist for weeks or months after the initial injury.

 There is usually no need to seek medical attention for suspected concussion after a minor head injury if a person of any age:

 - Has not been unconscious for any amount of time

 - Responds normally to speech

 - Is not dizzy, nauseous, or displaying any other age-appropriate indicators of concussion

 A person affected by concussion involving a temporary loss of consciousness and/or a period of post-traumatic amnesia will need immediate medical attention in order to establish the impact of their traumatic brain injury (TBI) on their brain, and to devise a recovery plan.